A New York Bill of Sale is a document that lets NY residents transfer a piece of their property to someone else.

 A form to record the transfer of a motorcycle in the state of New York.
 By detailing information about the bike being sold, you can protect yourself from fraudulent sales.

-A bill of sale is required, along with a title transfer indicated on the original title, to legally sell a vehicle or a vessel privately in New York.
-The document sufficiently records the transaction between the seller and buyer, and helps to prevent fraudulent practices.
+A bill of sale and a title transfer indicated on the original title are required to sell a vehicle privately in New York legally.
+The document sufficiently records the transaction between the seller and buyer and helps to prevent fraudulent practices.

 - The seller’s and buyer’s names, contact information, and signatures

 - The date of the sale